bethtelford/houser-redo/README.md

 2) Create an .env file at the root of the project.
 3) Open your .gitignore and add the .env file to it.
 4) Open server/index.js and require masssive and dotenv (make sure to invoke config on dotenv).
-5) Go to [Heroku](https://heroku.com) and create a database (you can also use a database you already have created, but just be careful not to name your table for Shelfie the same thing as any of the tables that already exist in your database)
+5) Go to [Heroku](https://heroku.com) and create a database (you can also use a database you already have created, but just be careful not to name your table for Houser the same thing as any of the tables that already exist in your database)
 6) Copy the connection URI for your new or existing database and save it in your .env file (make sure you put `?ssl=true` on the end of the string).
 7) Create a folder called db at the root of the project.
 8) Set up massive in your server using the connection string you saved in your .env file.
 9) Make sure to run `nodemon` again and make sure your database is connecting.
-10) Copy the connection string from your .env file into SQLTabs and create the products table.
+10) Copy the connection string from your .env file into SQLTabs and create the houses table.
 11) It's helpful to insert some dummy data into your database at this point to help you test as you go along.

 ## Competencies